mtrower/scribe/README.md

 This is especially true of headless server systems.
 By the time a system can be fully instrumented, the trouble may well have passed.
-Worse yet is the scenario where the trouble has passed before you even begin - in this case conventioal instrumentation tools are of little to no value.
+Worse yet is the scenario where the trouble has passed before you even begin - in this case conventional instrumentation tools are of little to no value.

 Scribe aims to aggregate essential system statistics and instrumentation in one place, providing views from multiple depths, optionally across multiple